 Castellina in Chianti is one of the most important ancient towns between Florence and Siena.
-It is in the heart of Chianti vineyards and between the valleys of the Arbia, Pesa and Elsa rivers.
-Therefore, this small town is considered the capital of Chianti.
+It is in the heart of Chianti vineyards and between the valleys of the Arbia, Pesa, and Elsa rivers.
+Therefore, this small town is known as the capital of Chianti.

-Castellina in Chianti is actually on the SR222, the so-called Strada Chiantigiana which is the main tourist route through the Chianti region.
+Castellina in Chianti is actually on the SR222, the so-called Strada Chiantigiana, which is the main tourist route through the Chianti region.
 You can combine with the visiting of Siena or the hilltop village Monteriggioni as we did.
-Or, if you just want to drive around the Chianti to enjoy the panoramic views, hilly vineyards, olive groves, and sharp curves, you could include a stop at Castellina in Chianti.
-It is also very pleasant to explore with a great deal of charm and some interesting monuments.
+Or, if you want to drive around the Chianti to enjoy the panoramic views, rolling vineyards, olive groves, and sharp curves, you could include a stop at Castellina in Chianti.
+It is pleasant to explore with a great deal of charm and some interesting sites.

-One of the imposing sights is the underground tunnel.
-The underground tunnel goes around the city, enclosing the city center from below.
+One of the impressive sights is the underground tunnel.
+It goes around the town, enclosing the town center from below.
 It is a cool and refreshing place to escape from the summer sun.
-The tunnel is now called Via della Volte.
-Via della Volte is a street with vaults along almost its entire length.
-Along the street there are many shops, artisans and restaurants.
+The tunnel is now the street Via Della Volte, with vaults along almost its entire length.
+Along the tunnel, there are many shops, artisans, and restaurants.

 Church of San Salvatore

-Walking along the main street you will also pass the Church of San Salvatore.
-The church actually looks quite new because it was damaged during the Second World War and was rebuilt.
-Inside the church there is a 15th century fresco of the Virgin and Child by Lorenzo Bicci.
+Walking along the main street, you will also pass the Church of San Salvatore.
+The church looks pretty new because it was damaged during the Second World War and was rebuilt.
+Inside the church, there is a 15th-century fresco of the Virgin and Child by Lorenzo Bicci.

 There are also organized tours to surrounding vineyards & small towns with a professional tour guide.
-The tour Chianti Authentic Wine Tasting Experience offers the best values in terms of wine tasting and exploring Chianti region.
-You will enjoy breathtaking landscapes of vineyards and olive groves, visit cellars, taste the famous wines and typical products.
-Please check the details here.
+The Chianti Authentic Wine Tasting Experience tour offers the best value, including wine tasting and exploring the Chianti region.
+You will enjoy the breathtaking landscapes of vineyards and olive groves, visit cellars, taste the famous wines and typical products.

 The fortress of Castellina in Chianti

-The main fortification is the Rocca.
-Its huge 14th-century tower has a magnificent view over the town and the surrounding hillside.
-It is a stunning venue for civil wedding ceremonies or events.
-It is now used by local government and the Archaeology Museum of Chianti Senese.
+The main fortification is the Rocca, whose 14th-century tower has a magnificent view over the town and the surrounding hillside.
+Rocca is a stunning venue for civil wedding ceremonies or events.
+Now the local government uses it for the office and is also the Archaeology Museum of Chianti Senese.

 Museo Archeologico di Chianti Senese

 The Archeological Museum of Chianti is inside the fortress.
-It exhibits important archeological findings from the surroundings that testify the ancient origins of the Chianti region.
+It exhibits significant archeological findings from the surroundings that testify to the ancient origins of the Chianti region.
 There are also several exhibits of pieces from neighboring digs.